A bar chart showing the growth of India's interior design market from USD 32.1 billion in 2023 to USD 112 billion in 2030 with a CAGR of 14.3%.

 • Urbanization: As cities swell like a freshly baked naan, the need for stylish homes has soared.

-• Technological Advancements: 3D visualization and VR tours have made interior design as accessible as a chai latte in a New Delhi café.
+• Technological Improvements: 3D visualization and VR tours have made interior design as accessible as a chai latte in a New Delhi café.

 The Big Players in the Game

-Let's take a moment to appreciate the patchwork of cultures, history, and sometimes confusing-but-beautiful chaos that influences Indian design.
-You'll find:
+Let’s take a moment to value the mix of cultures, history, and sometimes confusing-but-beautiful chaos that influences Indian design.
+You’ll find:

 1. Color Schemes inspired by Holi: Because who wouldn’t want a living room as colorful as a festival?

-2. Traditional Crafts like Warli and Madhubani art: Perfect for adding a touch of authenticity and impressing your hipster friends.
+2. Long-established and accepted Crafts like Warli and Madhubani art: Perfect for adding a touch of authenticity and impressing your hipster friends.

 3. Vastu Shastra Principles: The Indian version of Feng Shui, because good vibes are universally appealing.